SaltyMonkey/moongourd-spy/README.md

 ## Features

-- Customizable (you can edit auto inspect dungeons list in settings)
+- Customizable (you can edit auto inspect dungeons list in settings and request mode)
 - Manual inspect command
 - Optional auto inspect mode (enabled by default)

+## Settings

+keepContinentsSequence - if `true` then moongourd spy will preserve sequence of dungeons when doing requests (slower but more organized output), false - faster but data can be displayed not in defined sequence.
+Default: false.

+autoCheckAtInspect - enable/disable automatic check by every inspect event in game.

 ## Commands